opengeospatial/ets-19139/README.md

 ## Extracting Failed Test Information

-The following Snippet will help you parse the result(response) of the test and display title and details of the tests running time, and shows you the test detail in table:
+The following Snippet will help you parse the result(response) of the test and display title and tests running time, and shows you the test detail in tabular form:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>